AmitP88/Final-Portfolio/src/pages/index.md

       - skill: Gatsby
       - skill: Sass
   subtitle: >-
-    I'm currently working for MiddleState, LLC - a design company in Visalia, CA. I'm also on the job hunt and looking to take my skills to the next level.
+    I'm currently working for Middlestate, LLC - a design company in Visalia, CA. I'm also on the job hunt and looking to take my skills to the next level.
 I enjoy building React projects, working with JavaScript, and creating UIs that look interesting.
 Let's build something awesome.